-If you plan to drive around the island of Oahu when you visit (which is a great thing to do by the way), you'll undoubtedly hear about the famous “Kahuku shrimp trucks.”
+If you plan to drive around the island of Oahu when you visit (which is a great thing to do, by the way), you'll undoubtedly hear about the famous “Kahuku shrimp trucks.”

-If you love shrimp, you'll definitely want to make a strategic shrimp stop when you drive around the island.
+If you love shrimp, you'll want to make a strategic shrimp stop when you drive around the island.

-Due to the high costs of land, shrimp farms haven't done as well as they did in the past, but the fame of shrimp in Kahuku still remains.
+Due to the high costs of land, shrimp farms haven't done as well as they did in the past, but the fame of shrimp in Kahuku remains.

-Having little more to offer than a bunch of freshwater shrimp farms and the main highway (Kamehameha highway) which leads along the coastline and goes straight through town, someone had the great idea to open a restaurant where shrimp lovers could stop on the side of the road to enjoy some of the wonderful fresh shrimp.
+Having little more to offer than a bunch of freshwater shrimp farms and the main highway (Kamehameha Highway), which leads along the coastline and goes straight through town, someone had the great idea to open a restaurant where shrimp lovers could stop on the side of the road to enjoy some of the wonderful fresh shrimp.

 In 1993, Giovanni's opened as the first shrimp truck restaurant in Kahuku.